Dr. Lloyd James Bennett

 He was predeceased by his mother, Peggy Hill (Moose Jaw) and his father, James Bennett (Moose Jaw).
 Lloyd is survived by his daughter, Hayley Bennett (Ross Ortner); grandchildren, William and Morley; brother, Cliff Bennett (Barb); and nephews, Christopher and Jay.
 His memory will be carried on through family, friends, and colleagues and through the beautiful works of art Lloyd created that will continue to be treasured.

-A Celebration of Lloyd’s Life will be held at Thompson Rivers University in Kamloops, BC.
+A Graveside Service will be held on Friday, July 22nd, 2022 at 10:00 a.m. at Rosedale Cemetery in Moose Jaw, SK.
+All those who knew Lloyd are welcome to attend.
 In lieu of flowers, Lloyd’s family is asking that donations be made to TRU Foundation in his memory, supporting those pursuing the gift of education, something Lloyd believed so strongly in.
 Arrangements are entrusted to Moose Jaw Funeral Home, 268 Mulberry Lane.
 Andrew Pratt Funeral Director 306-693-4550